I have tried all the companies that write share bots for Poshmark so you don’t have to. And here is my review…

 At the end of my free one-week trial, I of course decided to buy the bots.
 This is simple.
 I just clicked a paypal button in the control panel.
 That brought me to the paypal website.
 I paid there.
 My bots were good for another month.
 Nothing else to do.
 No automatic recurring payments.
 Just a one-time payment to continue using the bots for another month.
 After a month I could either not pay, and the bots would stop working, or I could simply press the paypal button again and pay for another month.
 Truly no commitment required and there are no recurring fees.

 If I were to rate them on a scale of 1 to 10, I’d absolutely without a doubt give this company a perfect 10.
-Contact them here: PoshShareBot.com
+You can contact them at PoshShareBot.com or send them an email at info@PoshShareBot.com

 If you are serious about creating a successful business this is a must.
 I can also tell you that the true top sellers on Poshmark, and I’m not talking about everyone who makes one sale and is suddenly a “top ten percent seller”, but the true top sellers pulling in thousands of dollars in sales a week use automation.
 It’s just vital.
 I can’t stress this enough.